Black Ocean Citizens story

 My story

-When I was at school, a career aptitude test revealed that except for a couple of kids, my classmates’ best life chances were to be achieved by aiming for clerical administrative careers.
+When I was at school a career aptitude test revealed that except for a couple of kids, my classmates’ best life chances were to be achieved by aiming for clerical administrative careers.
 Being educated at an London inner city school – as the daughter of first generation immigrant parents studying alongside many children from different Asian backgrounds – a job involving a desk top computer was the height of ambition.
 But my working life went on to span market trading, cleaning, and selling double glazing under the pseudonym ‘Gail’.
 I also briefly worked as an accounts assistant for BBC news anchors and almost auditioned as a weather reporter.
 My route to marine and fisheries social sciences was far from linear.

 One day, a poster of a scuba diver stopped me in my tracks on the way to the science block, and after that my career path as a marine and fisheries scientist started to take shape.
 After an initial pull towards studying the impacts of oil and gas extraction on marine animals, at the University of New South Wales, Australia, I became fascinated by human–ocean interdependence.
 As well as following this as an area of research, I had fun with it too – enjoying fishing, scuba diving, paddleboarding, and kayaking.